1974-S Aluminum Lincoln Cent

 that the Philadelphia and Denver Mints struck experimental aluminum cents that were not released.

-Although designated as a mint error by PCGS, there is no way to determine if this aluminum cent was intentionally created or is a mint error due to malfunctions that occurred during the minting process in San Francisco.
+Although this 1974-S Aluminum Cent is designated as a mint error by PCGS, there is no way to determine if this was intentionally created or is a mint error due to malfunctions that occurred during the minting process in San Francisco.
 There are two possibilities.
 Either scenario starts with a planchet intended for a Philippine 1 Sentimo struck from 1967 through 1974.
 The composition is 95% aluminum and 5% magnesium.
 It weighs .5 grams, has a diameter of 15.25 mm and a thickness of 1.37 mm.